Master (form of address): Current usage in the United States

 Nancy Tuckerman, in the Amy Vanderbilt Complete Book of Etiquette, writes that in the United States, unlike the UK, a boy can be addressed as Master only until age 12, then is addressed only by his name with no title until he turns 18, when he takes the title of Mr., although it is not improper to use Mr. if he is slightly younger.

-Robert Hickey, deputy director of the Protocol School of Washington, states that "use of Master [as] an honorific when addressing boys is considered old fashioned outside of conservative circles."
+According to the protocol reference "Honor and Respect", used as a standard worldwide, "use of Master [as] an honorific when addressing boys is considered old fashioned outside of conservative circles."

 Other extant usage

 In the 21st century, Master as an honorific or more often master as a professional term still has some use in reference to advanced workers (not always male) in the trades, and sometimes also to academics and educators.
 However, it is more frequently used as an adjective for this purpose (e.g. "master bricklayer"), or with an adjective ("school master", "headmaster").

-Master is also frequently used (along with feminine Mistress or Domina) in the BDSM community. as a self-identifer by dominants, and by submissives in addressing them, especially in master/slave-roleplay relationships.
+Master is also frequently used (along with feminine Mistress or Domina) in the BDSM community as a self-identifier by dominants, and by submissives in addressing them, especially in master/slave-roleplay relationships.